Gexx/GeXxJS/README.md

 #GeXxJS Javascript dialect

-GeXx.js The New Javascript dialect/language
-The idea is to transform any javascript code into **valid** javascript code based of only 8 possible chars:
+GeXx.js The New Javascript dialect/language, the idea is to transform any javascript code into **valid** javascript code based of only 8 possible chars:

     Possible_Chars = [ "+", "!", "[", "]", "{", "}", "(", ")" ]